ConsenSysMesh/Fae/docs/Specification.md

 be open, each with an *escrow ID* that contains the type of escrowed value but *not* the value itself.

-  - An escrow account can be created in the course of computing a contract's return value, producing an escrow ID.
-Passing this ID around via contract or function arguments is the only way it can be communicated; escrow IDs cannot be computed or supplied as literals, and escrows cannot be called like contracts.
+  - Escrow accounts are private to the contract that created them, and escrow IDs cannot be (meaningfully) directly passed as arguments to input contracts.

   - Each escrow account has a *private value*, its actual contents, and a *public value*.
 Regardless of access control, the account may be *peeked